-Exposure To Radiations: This is mostly overlooked because it doesn’t pose immediate danger to the nurse.
+Exposure To Radiations: This is mostly overlooked because it doesn’t pose an immediate danger to the nurse.
 In carrying out nursing duties such a holding a patient during x-ray and caring for patients who are undergoing nuclear medicine tests and implants.
-Pregnant women are mostly at risk.
+Pregnant women are most at risk.
 Continuous exposure can lead to an increased risk of miscarriage, stillbirth, and other adverse reproductive outcomes.

 Physical Strain: Have you ever returned from duty and it felt like you were asked to carry the whole world on your head?
-Just imagine, two “small” nurses having to carry an immobile patient from stretcher or wheelchair to a bed.
+Just imagine, two “small” nurses having to carry an immobile patient from a stretcher or wheelchair to a bed.
 No matter the lifting technique adopted, it poses a physical strain on the nurse.
 This often results in back pain and other musculoskeletal injuries.
 This is even common among theatre nurses where you are required to stand for long hours during surgical operations.

 Violence: If you work in a psychiatric hospital then it is likely you have been assaulted by a patient before.
 Most patients due to the nature of their condition become physically and verbally aggressive.
 In trying to restrain these kinds of patients, nurses become victims of patient assault which result in various form of injuries.
-There have been instances where a nurses’ ear is bitten, being slapped and a whole lot which even lead to permanent disability.
+There have been instances where a nurses’ ear is bitten, being slapped, and a whole lot which even leads to permanent disability.

 Dangerous Chemical: The nurse is exposed to a variety of hazardous chemicals in the hospital.
-This may be in the from of gas, liquids and solids.
+This may be in the form of gas, liquids, and solids.
 Breakages of clinical items such as thermometer or sphygmomanometer may lead to exposure to mercury.
 Exposure to high levels may cause acute poisoning and sometimes death.
 Exposure to other substances such as formaldehyde which may be found in disinfectant solutions may cause allergic dermatitis, eye irritation, and occupational asthma.